tsamantanis/titanic-data-challenges/README.md

 </script>
 ```

 Open this file in a web browser.
 Nothing happens, check the console.
-There should an an error soemthing like this:
+There should an error something like this:

 `Cross origin requests are only supported for HTTP.`

 This is a [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) error.
 CORS is a security feature that sets policies about which files can be opened determined by where those files are served from.

-In this case you are serving 'titanic-passengers.json' from
+In this case, you are serving 'titanic-passengers.json' from

 `file:///Users/username/Documents/titanic-passengers.json`